ChasinSpin/astrid/docs/InstallImage.md

 # Install From Astrid Image

 ## Restoring Image

+NOTE: These instructions have changed on August 1st 2024

-Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to restore image (e.g. 2023-09-28-astrid.img.xz).
+Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to restore image (e.g. 2024-08-01-astrid.img.xz).

-* Operating System: Choose "Use Custom" and locate 2023-09-28-astrid.img.xz
+* Operating System: Choose "Use Custom" and locate 2024-08-01-astrid.img.xz

 * Storage: Choose the SD Card you are writing to **IMPORTANT:** Make sure you have selected the correct SD Card (i.e. don't overwrite other drives by mistake).